Fliegende-Rehe/trackball55/README.md

 1) First u neeed to clone this repo
 2) The set [Ardino additional URL for YD-RP2040 board](https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json)
 3) Connect contoller and upload code via Arduino IDE

+### Current issues by importance:
+1) Noisy bearings - I get best balling experience with them and they very cheap by noise is too loud
+2) My ultimate goal is to mount the trackball on the chair, so it’s necessary  to implement a wireless option
+3) Need to move away from Arduino, to something more suitable for different input methods with a wider functionality